fatimanaderi/weather/README.md

 # React + Vite + React-Three

-A waether application with search engine to find searched city weather
+A weather application with search engine to find searched city weather

 Currently, two official plugins are available: